emerali/transformers-notes/tensorizing.md

 ## Tensorizing Neural Networks: Results

-Note: In this paper they implemented a matrix rank restricted layer.
-This was implemented by composing two rectangular matrices, such that the contracted/middle dimension was small.
+Note: In this paper they compared against a matrix rank restricted layer as a baseline.
+This was implemented by composing two rectangular matrices such that the contracted/middle dimension was small.

 ---
 <!--